skylarkJ/sport-client/README.md

 ember generate: make use of the many generators for code (try ember help generate for more details)

-## Link to my user stories
+## Link To My User Stories
 [5 User Stories](https://www.evernote.com/l/AUCS4safzslABoAwJb6duONcc8rbzzvRsaw)

-## Link to my wireframes
+## Link To My Wireframes
 Wireframes:
 ![wireframe-sport](https://raw.githubusercontent.com/skylarkJ/sport-client/feature/public/wireframe-sport.png "Wireframes")

-## Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture
+## Link To Your Pitch Deck – Documentation Of Your Wireframes, User Stories, And Proposed Architecture
 [my pitch deck for JUST HIGHLIGHTS](https://docs.google.com/presentation/d/1CRXbgFHTlAKbT8JktzDg_p8uQ-_ymQN-vpW0kXDPWaU/edit?usp=sharing)

-## Descriptions of any unsolved problems or major hurdles you had to overcome
+## Descriptions Of Any Unsolved Problems Or Major Hurdles You Had To Overcome

 I had a major hurdle with this snippet bellow.
 Specificaly with the publishedAt.
 YouTube has almost no examples of how their APIs can be accessed.
 The JSON data is available but I was forgetting the .data.